-MANCHESTER Our Carbon Action Plan
+Our Carbon Action Plan

-The University of Manchester Climate change is the greatest threat facing humanity.
+Climate change is the greatest threat facing humanity.
 The 2015 Paris Agreement outlined the need for urgent reductions to global carbon emissions to keep the average temperature rise to 1.5 degrees Celsius or lower.

 Our commitments.